Vancouver – 1015 East Hastings Street

 • I'm delighted to welcome this development into our neighbourhood and applaud the partnerships making this project happen.
 I am eager to welcome the children into my son's school, to meet new neighbours and to celebrate new homes for existing neighbours.
 This is an excellent use of this empty site: providing critical housing and community space with a crucial focus on lifting up our Indigenous community.
 Kudos.

-Sarah Neault asked almost 4 years ago
+Sarah Neault asked over 4 years ago

 Thank you for your words of support of our proposal.
 The design team is looking at opportunities for common areas throughout the buildings.The vision is for a safe and welcoming place where all people can come together to feel accepted and valued.